Charm-Lite Electric-Gaslight Conversion Kit Installation Manual

 Call your local Utility Protection Service at: #811

 Start job at pole and if something is in the way, go under it, bury up to that point and then cut.
-Ideal locations for power source for transformer are inside the house, basement or garage.
-Ideal rafter access into home is a crawl space or basement.
-BE SURE WHERE DRILL IS GOING INTO THE HOME!
+Ideal locations for power sources for transformer are inside the house, basement, or garage.
+Ideal rafter access into the home is a crawl space or basement.
+BE SURE WHERE THE DRILL IS GOING INTO THE HOME!
 DO NOT DRILL INTO HOME FOUNDATIONS!!

-4. Once you’ve disconnected the gas line, and removed gas burning components, paint interior and exterior of lamp-head using average spray enamel.
+4. Once you’ve disconnected the gas line, and removed gas burning components, paint interior and exterior of the lamp head using average spray enamel.
 Eagles on lamp-heads are painted gold.

 8. Remove the cap and one nut lower the photoelectric dusk-to-dawn eye into the pole with a pair of pliers.
 Push the end through the hole made earlier, at the top of pole, and screw the nut; place cap on end.

 10. Most poles have two slots cut in the top.
 This makes it handy for wiring.
 Place the head on top of the pole and stick all wires out one of the slots.
 Wire accordingly.